kumahq/kuma-website/docs/docs/0.3.2/policies/traffic-log.md

 name: default
 logging:
   # TrafficLog policies may leave the `backend` field undefined.
-  # In that case the logs will be steered into the `defaultBackend` of that Mesh.
+  # In that case the logs will be forwarded into the `defaultBackend` of that Mesh.
   defaultBackend: file
   # List of logging backends that can be referred to by name
   # from TrafficLog policies of that Mesh.